maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 ### Game Description

 Our
 Screens:

 Start Screen:
-Panda at the bottom needs animation; If you click on this panda, we will be taken to a panda awareness screen.

 Measure Pulse and Daily Mood Journal [Choose either] If Pulse>70 and less than 90 BPM, normal category screen pops up If Pulse<70 and > 90 BPM, non-normal category screen pops up